 Continue with improvements to NIT South backlands, railyard at NIT, and transfer zone at PMT.
 Expand terminal operating area for the storage of containers by developing property at NIT North, and recently acquired land at PMT.
-Continue maintaining wharfs, roads, warehouse and rail infrastructure to ensure efficient operation of the terminals.
+Continue maintaining wharfs, roads, warehouses and rail infrastructure to ensure efficient operation of the terminals o The number of containers moved per hour at Norfolk International Terminals (NIT).